AIOpsArena/dataset/README.md

 - value: value of metric at the timestamp

 ### Trace
-The traces in MicroServo is stored in a CSV format, capturing the intricate web of service requests.
+The traces in AIOpsArena is stored in a CSV format, capturing the intricate web of service requests.
 The CSV file is meticulously structured with columns that consist of: (timestamp, cmdb_id, span_id, trace_id, duration, type, status_code, operation_name, parent_span).

 | timestamp   | cmdb_id   | span_id   | trace_id   | duration   | type   | status_code   | operation_name   | parent_span   |